What is matzah?

 What foods are traditionally served at a Passover Seder?

 Apart from the symbolic foods that go on the Seder plate and are used as part of the ceremony, there are a number of dishes associated with the Passover meal.
-Matzah ball soup is definitely a common Passover delicacy to open the meal, though so delicious is it that it is also eaten year round in many Jewish homes.
-Gefilte fish (see below) is another common dish typical in Ashkenazi homes.
-Other common Seder menu items at Ashkenazi Seders are beef brisket, potato kugel, and macaroons or non-dairy chocolate-covered matzah for dessert.
-Sephardic dishes commonly served at the Seder include spicy fish, leek meatballs, and zucchini salad.
+Matzah ball soup and gefilte fish are common in Ashkenazi homes, as well as brisket, potato kugel, and macaroons or non-dairy chocolate-covered matzah for dessert.
+Sephardic dishes commonly served at the Seder include huevos haminados (hard-cooked eggs), spicy fish, leek meatballs, and zucchini salad.